benkertp/adv-r/Chapter6_Functions.md

 * **Piping**, `x %>% f() %>% g()`, allows you to read code in **straightforward left-to-right** fashion and doesn't require you to name intermediate objects.
-  But you can only use it with linear sequences of transformations of a single object.
+  But you can **only use it with linear sequences of transformations of a single object**.
 It also requires an additional third party package and assumes that the reader understands piping.

-Most code will use a combination of all three styles.
-Piping is more common in data analysis code, as much of an analysis consists of a sequence of transformations of an object (like a data frame or plot).
-I tend to use piping infrequently in packages; not because it is a bad idea, but because it's often a less natural fit.
+**Most code will use a combination of all three styles**. **Piping is more common in data analysis code**, as much of an analysis consists of a sequence of transformations of an object (like a data frame or plot). **I tend to use piping infrequently in packages; not because it is a bad idea, but because it's often a less natural fit.**

 ## Lexical scoping {#lexical-scoping}
 \index{scoping!lexical}

-In Chapter \@ref(names-values), we discussed assignment, the act of binding a name to a value.
-Here we'll discuss __scoping__, the act of finding the value associated with a name.
+In Chapter \@ref(names-values), we discussed **assignment, the act of binding a name to a value**.
+Here we'll discuss __scoping__, **the act of finding the value associated with a name**.

 The basic rules of scoping are quite intuitive, and you've probably already internalised them, even if you never explicitly studied them.
-For example, what will the following code return, 10 or 20?[^answer1]
+For example, what will the following code return, 10 or 20?

-[^answer1]: I'll "hide" the answers to these challenges in the footnotes.
+I'll "hide" the answers to these challenges in the footnotes.
 Try solving them before looking at the answer; this will help you to better remember the correct answer.
 In this case, `g01()` will return `20`.

 ```r